HEALTH AND WELLBEING DATA

 Working with health and wellbeing data can give individuals, researchers, and organisations important insights.
-For example, data might allow governments to identify links between health and poverty, or help individuals to notice what they could change to live more healthily.
+For example, data might allow governments to identify links between health and poverty, or help individuals to identify what small changes they could make for a healthier life.

 For third sector organisations, data are the materials that can fuel strategic planning and advocacy work.
 They not only highlight problems, but also act as the evidence to underpin clear, engaging stories.